-- what is the concept of komorebino wine list?
+- What is the concept of komorebino wine list?

-- why we have some kinds of logos?
+- Why we have some kinds of logos?

 (light novel ver.)